AUV-IITK/fourtran/hardware_layer/hardware_imu/README.md

 ### Calibrating the sensor

-Download [QGround Control](https://docs.qgroundcontrol.com/en/getting_started/download_and_install.html) and run it with PIXHAWK attached with your computer.
+Download [QGround Control](https://docs.qgroundcontrol.com/en/getting_started/download_and_install.html) and run it with PIXHAWK connected to the computer.
 Read the manual [here](https://docs.qgroundcontrol.com/en/SetupView/Sensors.html) for further instructions.

 ### Building the package
 Run the following command from the root of your catkin workspace: